sai-ydev/mighty_iot/index.md

 ## Citizen Science With MicroPython
 Thanks for signing up for the workshop.
+We are DIY enthusiasts and big fans of the Micropython world.
+We put this workshop together to share our knowledge with others.
 This workshop is by no means a comprehensive guide to Micropython but the contents in the workshop should get you started with collecting simple data points using MicroPython.

+# Documentation

+The official documentation for running the MicroPython on the ESP8266 is available from [here](https://docs.micropython.org/en/latest/esp8266/esp8266/tutorial/intro.html).

+# Firmware Download

-The latest build of Micropython is available from [here](http://micropython.org/download#esp8266).
+The ESP8266 in the kit comes with the firmware installed on the hardware.
+For future firmware updates, the latest build of Micropython is available from [here](http://micropython.org/download#esp8266).

 ### Workshop kit contents